makandra/katapult/README.md

 Whenever you start working on `katapult`, you should run `script/update`, which will guide you through a quick update process.

+### Architecture
+`katapult` is roughly split into three parts: the `katapult` binary in bin/, the model in lib/katapult/ and the generators in lib/generators.
+Also, there is a script/ directory that holds some scripts to ease development.
+It is not part of the `katapult` gem, however.

+The generators of `katapult` base on the `rails/generators` you probably know from generating migration files or scaffolds; however, it lifts their usage on a new level by invoking generators programmatically with a "model object".
+Instead of plain text input, the `katapult` generators can explore the whole application model.
+They are all to be run from within a Rails application.

+There are three base generators that can be considered the next-lower level API of `katapult`:

+- `basics` generator: Enhances a pristine Rails app with all of the basic configuration `katapult` brings.
+- `app_model` generator: Installs a boilerplate application model that serves as a starting point for modeling your own application.
+- `transform` generator: Parses the application model into an internal representation, which will be turned into code by all the other generators.

 ### Suggested workflow
 When adding a feature to `katapult`, it will usually take you some time to figure out how exactly the generated code should look like.
 You'll be switching